Applied behavior analysis: Prompting

 A prompt is a cue that encourages a desired response from an individual.
 Prompts fall into one of two categories: stimulus prompts and response prompts.
 Stimulus prompts alter the environment in a way that makes the correct response more salient.
 Different types of stimulus prompts include positional, redundancy, and gestural prompts.
 Response prompts are cues directed toward the learner that include verbal, model, and physical prompts.
 Prompts are often categorized into a prompt hierarchy from most intrusive to least intrusive, although there is some controversy about what is considered most intrusive, those that are physically intrusive or those that are hardest prompt to fade (e.g., verbal).
 When using a most-to-least prompting strategy, the instructor begins prompting the learner using the most intrusive prompt in the heiarchy and systematically fading the prompts after multiple correct responses.

 In contrast, when using a least-to-most prompting strategy, the instructor will first prompt the learner using the least intrusive prompt.
 If the learner does not respond correctly, the instructor will gradually increase the intrusiveness of the prompt until the learner emits a correct response.
 Other prompting strategies include no-no and errorless (or simultaneous) prompting.
 Errorless prompting involves providing a prompt that will result in a correct response immediately after presenting the instruction in order to minimize errors.
 Alternatively, when utilizing a no-no prompt, the learner is given an errorless prompt only after they have emitted two incorrect responses.

 Fading

 The overall goal is for an individual to eventually not need prompts.
 As an individual gains mastery of a skill at a particular prompt level, the prompt is faded to a less intrusive prompt.
 This ensures that the individual does not become overly dependent on a particular prompt when learning a new behavior or skill.

-One of the primary choices that was made while showing another way of behaving is the manner by which to fade the prompts or prompts.
-An arrangement should be set up to fade the prompts in an organized style.
-For instance, blurring the actual brief of directing a kid's hands might follow this succession: (a) supporting wrists, (b) contacting hands softly, (c) contacting lower arm or elbow, and (d) pulling out actual contact through and through.
-Fading guarantees that the kid does not turn out to be excessively subject to a specific brief while mastering another expertise.
+An organized prompt fading procedure should be used.
+For example, when fading physical guidance, support might be gradually reduced from holding the learner's wrists, to lightly touching their hands, to touching the forearm or elbow, and finally to no physical contact.
+This ensures the learner does not become dependent on prompts while acquiring new skills.